 - provide for the deletion of the personal data received, following the termination of the contractual relationship, unless the data controller requires otherwise;

 - have a dedicated email address for the notification of data breaches, with also a dedicated form for notifications in order to ensure that the supplier communicates the information that potentially has to be sent to the data protection authority; and

-- depending on the level of risk involved in the data processing activity, include a checklist to assess the level of data protection compliance of the supplier.
+- depending on the level of risk involved in the data processing activity, including a checklist to assess the level of data protection compliance of the supplier.